ShiftNrg/shift-substrate/README.md

 1. run `./install.sh` # this will take up to 15-30 minutes pending your system's specs
 2. `nano ./config.sh` # Update `NODE_NAME` (Line 6) to your liking
 3. run `./config.sh` # this setups the configuration and runs the node as a service on your Ubuntu system
    1. This script will ask if you're wanting to be a `validator` or `full node`.
-Answer occurdingly.
+Answer accordingly.
    2. This script enables and starts your validator/node!
 Check the sections belows
 4. **Validator Step Only!** Update the `./keystore/aura.json` & `./keystore/gran.json` files with your `mnemonic phrase` key and `public key`
    1. Run `./insert-keys.sh`.
 Note: node must be running!